martinsumner/leveled/docs/ANTI_ENTROPY.md

 - Comparison does not rely on duplication of database state to a separate store, with further anti-entropy required to manage state variance between the actual stores and anti-entropy stores.

 - Comparison of state can be abstracted from Riak specific implementation so that mechanisms to compare between Riak clusters can be re-used to compare between a Riak cluster and another database store.
 Coordination with another data store (e.g. Solr) can be controlled by the Riak user not just the Riak developer.

+- Comparison can be controlled at a bucket level, so that buckets can be configured to be either specifically whitelisted into the anti-entropy scope, or blacklisted from it - with the option to support different schedules for anti-entropy operations for different buckets when whitelisting is used.

+- Through the use of key types allow for flexibility to calculate anti-entropy mechanisms in a way specific to the type of object being stored (e.g. support alternative mechanisms for some CRDT types).

 ## Merkle Trees